memodesen/memodesen/README.md

 <h6> <b> Softtech Compulsory Summer Internship-2022</b> </h6>
-<p> I worked as a remote software intern at a
-company called Softtech.
-Within this internship time frame, we used Flask in Python to provide both an educational and forward-looking study on Machine Learning.
-We made a website.
+<p> I worked as a remote software intern at a company called Softtech.
+During this internship, we developed and maintained a web application that uses Python, Flask, Html and Css to recommend the appropriate course from the desired category within the education platform with machine learning.
+Thanks to machine learning, we made these suggestions based on the comments and evaluations that had previously come to the relevant course.
 Apart from this, I received important trainings about software and business culture by Softtech company.  </p>